alperyzx/ChronoLens/docs/blueprint.md

 - Politics: Gavel (hammer shape).
 - Art: Paintbrush (diagonal brush stroke).
 - Night Mode: Dark background with light text for better readability in low-light conditions, activated based on user system preferences.
-- RSS Feed: Place the RSS feed icon at the top right corner of the page for easy access.
-- RSS Feed: Use a standard RSS feed icon.

 ## Original User Request:
 Today in History Project Specification